Student Code of Conduct Policy

 Jurisdiction of the Code of Conduct

-The Student Code of Conduct applies to all students who are on one of the Minnesota State Community and Technical College Campuses or are participating in an off-campus Minnesota State Community and Technical College sanctioned event/activity.
+The Student Code of Conduct applies to all students on a Minnesota State Community and Technical College campus as well as students participating in College-sanctioned events or activities off-campus.

 The Student Code of Conduct may also apply to students who are not currently enrolled but are planning to be enrolled for the next semester.
-This includes students who may be on campus during the summer semester and/or winter break.
+These include students who may be on campus during the summer semester and/or winter break.

 Student Rights in the Conduct Processes

-• Students participating in the Student Conduct process are permitted to have an advisor at any meeting relevant to the Student Conduct process.
+- Respondents participating in the Student Conduct process are permitted to have an advisor at any meeting relevant to the process.

-• Advisors may not directly participate in the hearing; however, they are permitted to provide guidance/counsel to the student.
+- Advisors may not directly participate in a Student Conduct Hearing; however, they are permitted to provide guidance/counsel to the respondent.

-• Students participating in the Student Conduct process are responsible for any fees charged by the advisor.
-Minnesota State Community and Technical College will not pay for student’s advisor.
+- Respondents participating in the Student Conduct process are responsible for any fees charged by the advisor.
+The College will not pay for a student’s advisor.

-• Students will be informed in writing, prior to a Student Conduct hearing, of any alleged charges.
-Charges may be altered, changed, or removed during a hearing.
+- Respondents are informed in writing, prior to a Student Conduct Hearing, of any alleged charges.
+Charges may be altered, changed or removed during a hearing.

-• Students will be informed of the alleged conduct that violated the Student Code of Conduct, in summary form.
-The anonymity of involved individuals is not guaranteed but will be protected.
+- Respondents are informed of the alleged conduct that violated the Student Code of Conduct, in summary form.
+The anonymity of involved individuals is not guaranteed but will be protected when possible.

-• Respondents will be permitted to participate in the Student Conduct Hearing.
+- Respondents are permitted to participate in the Student Conduct Hearing.

-• Respondents will be permitted to represent themselves in a Student Conduct hearing.
+- Respondents are permitted to represent themselves in a Student Conduct Hearing.

-• Students may stop participation in the Student Conduct process at any time and are not required to attend Student Conduct meetings/ hearings.
-Reasonable attempts to invite the student to participate/attend will be made by the assigned Student Conduct officer.
+- Respondents may stop participating in the Student Conduct process at any time and are not required to attend Student Conduct meetings/ hearings.
+Reasonable attempts to invite respondents to participate/attend will be made by the assigned Conduct Officer.

 Student Conduct Policies